szTheory/meta_presenter/README.md

 ## TODO

-* add support by lower Ruby versions by replacing yield_self with equivalent compatible code
+* add support for actionsupport3, will require enabling it in the Appraisal file and then fixing any bugs in the build
 * tests for ActionMailer support
 * add an optional task that generates the scaffolding for you.
 Or, you can manually create the files you want
 * add support for layouts